Blendify/blender-manual/blender_docs/manual/rigging/armatures/editing/sketching.rst

-With this method, each free segment of the selected strokes will create as many bones as necessary to follow its shape closely enough - this "closely enough" parameter being set by the *Thres* hold numeric field; higher values giving more bones, following more closely the segments' shape.
+With this method, each free segment of the selected strokes will create as many bones as necessary to follow its shape closely enough - this "closely enough" parameter being set by the *Threshold* numeric field; higher values giving more bones, following more closely the segments' shape.
 So the more twisted a free segment, the more bones it will generate.